MT737/AccountTrackerV2/README.md

 This is a simple ASP.Net Core web application making use of Entity Framework and Entity Framework Identity.
 I'm building and updating the application as a personal exercise.
 As such, it should not be utilized by anyone for the storage of sensitive and required data.
 Data will not be persisted into perpetuity.

 ### Immediate Tasks
-1. ~~Add sorting to Accounts, Categories, and Vendors indexes.
+1. ~~Add sorting to Accounts, Categories, and Vendors indexes.~~ 9/26/2020
-2. ~~Add filtering to Accounts, Categories, and Vendors indexes.
+2. ~~Add filtering to Accounts, Categories, and Vendors indexes.~~ 9/26/2020
-3. ~~Add pagination to Accounts, Categories, and Vendors indexes.
+3. ~~Add pagination to Accounts, Categories, and Vendors indexes.~~ 9/26/2020
-4. ~~Correct issue in which entity editing validation failure messages are presented in green success textboxes.
+4. ~~Correct issue in which entity editing validation failure messages are presented in green success textboxes.~~ 9/26/2020
 5. Update old HTML BootStrap formating (panels are now cards)
 6. Further test account balances for accuracy after multiple transactions